What can I expect?

 Our program staff members will provide you with computer access and will answer any questions you may have throughout the consent process.

-After completing the consent process and enrolling in COMPASS, the next step is to complete the first of the project’s three surveys.
+After completing the consent process and enrolling in COMPASS, the next step is to complete the online survey.
 Staff members will provide you with an iPad to complete this survey, or it can be completed on your mobile phone.

-Our staff will also give you a stool sample collection kit to take home and return by mail, and will help you to schedule an appointment for the installation of home air quality monitors.
+Our staff will give you a stool sample collection kit to take home and return by mail, and will help you to schedule an appointment for the air quality monitoring device to be dropped off at your home.

 Do I get anything for participating?

-COMPASS participants are eligible to receive $75 for full participation.
+New COMPASS participants are eligible to receive $75 for full participation